 Many students find it difficult to stay focused while doing homework or having a lesson.
 They find the learning process monotonous and boring.
 They easily lose motivation and get distracted by movies, games, snacks, friends, or else.
 It does not have to be so, learning can be fun, engaging and something to look forward to.

 Guest Blogger Donald Mena is a writer and lifestyle coach with a focus on personal development.

 App of the Month

 Every month we are going to feature a different, and hopefully FREE, iPad/iPod/iPhone/Android educational application.
 Visit our ever-changing app page.

-Compatibility: Requires iOS 12.0 or later on Apple iPhone, iPad, and iPod touch and Android version 4.1 and up on your Android device.
+Compatibility: Requires iOS 12.4 or later on Apple iPhone, iPad, and iPod touch and Android version varies with your Android device.

 WHAT'S HAPPENING THIS MONTH?

 Here are some of the October events that you can celebrate or make note of this month: